Dream-Block/Intro/README.en.md

 Sorry, we are not recruiting non-Chinese members for the time being.

 **Notice:**
-There is no discrimination here.
+There is no (racial or general) discrimination here.
 We won't recruit non-Chinese members because our scale is not big enough and still needs certain development.
 Thank you for understanding ;)

 Of course, we still welcome you to post information about us on GitHub.